Skip to content

 Subscribe with Google

-After enabling Subscribe with Google Publication API you must provide your project ID to your Google contact.
+After enabling the API, provide your project ID to your Google contact.

-Enable the Reader Revenue Subscription Linking API, using the following link: https://console.cloud.google.com/apis/api/readerrevenuesubscriptionlinking.googleapis.com, or search for it in Google Cloud Console’s API Library.
+Enable the Reader Revenue Subscription Linking API at https://console.cloud.google.com/apis/api/readerrevenuesubscriptionlinking.googleapis.com, or search for it in Google Cloud Console’s API Library.

 API Library